Multiplicity of nontrivial zeros of primitive L-functions via higher-level correlations: Parametrization using shifts

-Because of the sines and cosines in the formula of $\rchi_{H_{n-1}}$, the series $\sum_k f(k+s)$ can be split into $(2(m+1))^{n-1}$ series of rational functions.
-We can then further split this into a sum of series of rational functions with constant numerators.
-For $(n,m) = (4,1)$ this results in $71568$ series of rational functions with constant numerators.
+Because of the sines and cosines in the formula of $\widehat \rchi_{H_{n-1}}$ (see Appendix~\ref{sec:fourier}), each series $\sum_k f(k+s)$ can be split into $(2(m+1))^{n-1}$ series of rational functions over the lattice $\z^{n-1}$, one for each value appearing for the sines and cosines.

 Computing these series exactly is the computational bottleneck in our approach.
-Maple is the only system among the computer algebra systems we tried in which we could successfully compute the sums of all the series, but, unfortunately, Maple 2022.2 contains a bug where it acts nondeterministically and sometimes gives a completely wrong answer.
+Maple is the only system among the computer algebra systems we tried in which we could successfully compute the sums of all the series, and for this we needed several ad hoc tricks.
+For instance, for series over $\z^3$, we first compute the outer series over $\z$, and then use partial fraction decomposition to simplify the terms before summing over $\z^2$.
+Here a complicating factor was that after partial fraction decomposition the series of some terms no longer converge, which meant we needed to recombine certain terms in ad hoc ways before summing over $\z^2$.

+Unfortunately, Maple 2022.2 contains a bug where it acts nondeterministically and sometimes gives a completely wrong answer.
 We, therefore, check that the sum computed with Maple deviates at most $0.1\%$ from the sum we obtain by truncating the series to the box $[-C/(m+1), C/(m+1)]^{n-1}$, where for $n=3$ we use $C=400$ (or $C=1300$ for the cases where this is not sufficient) and for $n=4$ we use $C = 25$.
 We give text files containing the series in Maple syntax and for each series an interval containing the correct sum given by decimal expressions of a midpoint and a radius.
 We also give a Julia file with the code to obtain the rigorous bounds using the data in these text files.

 For $(n,m)=(3,1)$ and $(n,m)= (3,2)$, Table~\ref{table:secondbounds} gives the results for the subspaces $F = \mathrm{span}\{ g_\lambda : \lambda \in S_d \}$, where

 This proves the case $(3,2)$ of Theorem~\ref{main} (the case $(3,1)$ was already done in Section~\ref{sec:fourieropt}).
 For $(n,m) = (4,1)$, we only compute the series exactly for $\lambda = 0$ (partly because of the aforementioned Maple bug), which gives $c_{4,1} \leq 447/3500 \approx 0.1277$ as used in Theorem~\ref{main}.
 Numerically we estimate that by using more values of $\lambda$ this can be improved to $c_{4,1} \leq 0.026$.
 This would improve the lower bound in Theorem~\ref{main} from $0.9787$ to $0.9956$.